FRC1555/FRC2024Code/README.md

 Maurizio - Need to Make account

-Jojo-Ze-Rabbit-42 - Max Arnold
+Jojo-Ze-Rabbit-42 - Max Arnold AKA Rice Crispies

 Edit: This code is fully functional, and all works... to my knowledge.

-Signed, Jojo-Ze-Rabbit-42, AKA Maxx AKA Rice Crispies
+Signed, Jojo-Ze-Rabbit-42, AKA Rice Crispies